-If you love all things dealing with pets, it's possible that you are considering becoming a professional pet sitter.
-While you definitely will get to handle lots of people's pets as a pet sitter, there's much more to the job than just getting to love on cats and dogs all day.
-Becoming a pet sitter, whether full or part-time, carries a lot of responsibility and you'll need to become educated on all aspects of running a business as well as the care, behavior and needs of multiple species.
+If you love working with pets, it's possible you've considered becoming a professional pet sitter.
+While you will absolutely spend a significant portion of your time handling pets as a pet sitter, there's much more to the job than just getting to love on cats and dogs all day.
+Becoming a pet sitter, whether full or part-time, carries a lot of responsibility.
+You'll need to become educated in all aspects of running a business as well as in the care, behavior, and needs of multiple pet species.

 How to Become a Pet Sitter

 There are several steps involved in starting a professional pet sitting business.
 While some individuals believe all they need is a love of animals and some simple advertising to get started, it's crucial to first set up your business fundamentals.
 Says Stultz-Hairston, "For someone with a passion for pets and an entrepreneurial spirit, starting a pet-sitting or dog-walking business could be a great career option-but simply loving pets isn't enough to offer quality services or succeed as a pet sitter."

 When you become a pet sitter, you're not just a temporary friend to your furry clients; you're their advocate.
 You'll need to provide them with daily care in place of their owner.
 That might mean administering medications, grooming, scooping the litter box, cooking homemade diets, exercising, cleaning out cages, and numerous other duties.